NordicPlayground/IOS-Common-Libraries/README.md

 This is a Swift Package containing Swift code and Utilities/Assets, such as Colors, used by Nordic's iOS/Mac apps.

+> [!IMPORTANT]
+> This repository contains APIs and Utilities used by ourselves.
+Ones that we find useful to extend to the community, because most of it we've learned through you, so we owe it back to you.
+That being said, this repository should not be considered public-facing API.
+We reserve the right to modify any of the components shared here to fit our uses.

 ## Contents

 ### Utilities